FernandoGalende/phone-node-app/README.md

 If you have problems with `docker-compose up` after install desktop should run `docker run --detach --publish=80:80 --name=webserver nginx` and then `docker-compose up`.

+If you need to build again after your first up you can use `docker-compose up --build`.

 You can run the docker without `docker-compose up` using directly Dockerfile. you should run first `docker build -t phone_app_backend .` and then
 `docker run -p 3000:3000 -it phone_app_backend`